What is User-Generated Content? The Ultimate Guide to UGC Marketing

 Tapping into people’s innate desire to belong has an incredible power to it.
 We humans are highly social beings, after all.

-Brands have learned this, and many businesses are setting goals around putting basic human connection back into their marketing strategy.
+Brands are recognizing the significance of human connection in marketing.
+They are now prioritizing it in their strategies.
 Building an active brand community is a higher priority now for business than it ever was before.

 But why?

 User-generated content helps facilitate the sense of community that consumers seek.
-It encourages customers to get excited about your product or service—making them want to make a purchase and share their own experience as a way to be involved in that community.
+It encourages customers to get excited—making them want to make a purchase and share their own experience as a way to be involved in that community.

 So many digital channels, so much demand for fresh content, yet so little time.
-In today’s digital landscape, brands can hardly keep up with all of the avenues they’re expected to fill with high-quality, fun, and engaging content.
+In today’s digital landscape, brands can hardly keep up with all of the channels they’re expected to fill with high-quality and engaging content.

-Whether it be for landing pages, social feeds, digital ads or billboards, there’s a lot of pressure on marketers to produce more content than was ever expected of them before—but for those able to keep up, it pays off.
+Whether it’s for landing pages, social feeds, digital ads, or billboards, there’s a lot of pressure to produce more content than was ever expected of them before.
+For those able to keep up, it pays off.
 According to Facebook, the fastest-growing advertisers on its platform generate 11 times more creative assets than their peers.

 51% of consumers would be more likely to engage with and/or purchase from a brand if it shared their social posts in its marketing